impulsado/wannaNotes/Writeups/HTB/Very Easy/Responder/Untitled.md

 @IP unika.htb
 ```

+Test the "page" parameter to see if we can access to some commonly known files that will have the same name across networks, Windows domains, and systems.
+[Link](https://github.com/carlospolop/Auto_Wordlists/blob/main/wordlists/file_inclusion_windows.txt)
+The most commo

 # WinRM
 Windows-native built-in remote management protocol that basically uses Simple Object Access Protocol to interact with remote computers and servers, as well as Operating Systems and applications.